cherryff911/python-Day2/PITCHME.md

 ```
 ---

-In the above example, num > 0 is the test expression.
+In the above example, <i>num > 0</i> is the test expression.

 The body of if is executed only if this evaluates to True.

-When variable num is equal to 3, test expression is true and body inside body of if is executed.
+When variable <i>num is equal to 3</i>, test expression is true and body inside body of if is executed.

 If variable num is equal to -1, test expression is false and body inside body of if is skipped.

-The print() statement falls outside of the if block (unindented).
+The <i>print()</i> statement falls outside of the if block (unindented).
 Hence, it is executed regardless of the test expression.

 ---